 All singers are to participate fully every day in class.
 No student should be using a cell phone/apple watch/iPad/electronic device of any type during rehearsal.
 There is never a reason to do any other schoolwork or reading while in rehearsal.
 If illness occurs during the school day and there is a concert either during or after school, a student must be in classes four periods to be eligible to participate.
 For extended illnesses that hinder class work, be sure to bring a parental note of explanation to excuse you.
 Even if you are physically unable to sing, you are expected to have your music open and otherwise listening and participating when possible.

 A letter point system has been designed to recognize students for extra program participation.
 The system is described later in this handbook.
-It is important to note that it includes the deduction of points when student conduct is inconsistent with the objectives of the Choral program.
-Letter-Point deductions will be taken for inappropriate behavior including disrespect, misbehavior, and chewing gum.
+Please note that it includes the deduction of points when student conduct is inconsistent with the objectives of the choral program.
+Letter-point deductions will be taken for inappropriate behavior including disrespect, misbehavior, and chewing gum.

 Electing to participate in a performance group includes consistent attendance in both class rehearsal and the concert event.
 Chorus students must understand and assume the full responsibility of these requirements.
 An absence of any one person affects the entire group’s performance.
 Concert performance dates are given well in advance of the event.
 If a concert event arises without at least two weeks’ notice, schedule conflicts will be taken into consideration.

-Although this policy may seem demanding, it is not intended to penalize but rather to support a standard for an organization that seeks to be of the highest possible caliber.
+Our policy supports a standard for an organization that seeks to be of the highest possible caliber.
 Those who hold excellence as a goal for themselves and this organization will understand and value these standards.